trivechain/trivechain-core/CONTRIBUTING.md

 -------------------------

-The following applies to code changes to the Trivechain project (and related projects such as libsecp256k1), and is not to be confused with overall Dash Network Protocol consensus changes.
+The following applies to code changes to the Trivechain project (and related projects such as libsecp256k1), and is not to be confused with overall Trivechain Network Protocol consensus changes.

 Whether a pull request is merged into Trivechain rests with the project merge